 Testing Services

 As of March 1, 2024: Cost - $10 per sample for routine test.
-Cash or check accepted.
-Credit cards are accepted at our office only.
+Only credit cards will be accepted.

 Drop off sites at local garden or nursery centers are available:

-Turnaround time for test results is approximately ten working days.
+Turnaround time for test results is approximately ten business days.
 The soil analysis can be either e-mailed or mailed.
 A routine soil test will provide the following results:

 Water Testing